-per person upon the submission by the employee of paid receipt for safety shoes meeting the requirements and specifications in American National Standard for Personnel Protection-

-Protective Footwear (ANSI Z41-1983) as evidenced by the attachment of the OSHA/ANSI approval which shall be attached to the receipt.
-Employees will receive reimbursement for said safety shoes.
+per person upon the submission by the employee of paid receipt for safety shoes meeting ASTM-F2412 or ASTM-F2413 requirements and specifications as evidenced by the attachment of the OSHA/ASTM approval which shall be attached to the receipt.
+Employee will receive reimbursement for said safety shoes.
 The safety shoe must be worn as a condition of employment.
+Should OSHA mandate dielectric footwear, the annual amounts in this section shall be increased by 20%.

-Section 5.
-The City agrees to pay for the application of the Commercial Driver's License in the amount of thirty-five (\$35.00) dollars.
+§5.
+The City agrees to pay for the application of the Commercial Driver's License in the amount of \$35 dollars.
 The City also agrees to pay the difference between the Commercial Driver's License and the regular license.
 This is applicable to only employees that are required by the City to have a Commercial Driver's License.

-Section 6.
+§6.
 The City will reimburse the cost for the New Jersey State Pressure Vessel License to each employee who is required to have said license pursuant to the Department of Personnel (Civil Service).
 It is the employee's obligation to notify management when the application for said license is being filed and provide management with a copy of same.